 A recent study reveals that improvements in stem cell therapy have reversed T1D in mice for at least nine months and, in some cases, for more than a year.
-One of the challenges that scientists have faced with using human pluripotent stem cells (hPSCs) is that is can be difficult to zero differentiation in on one specific type of cell.
+One of the challenges that scientists have faced with using human pluripotent stem cells (hPSCs) is that it can be difficult to zero differentiation in one specific type of cell.
 Often multiple types of pancreatic cells are produced.
 While there may be an abundance of cells that scientists want, the infiltration of excess cells that are not needed diminishes their impact (even though they are not harmful).

 Scientists at the Washington University School of Medicine in St. Louis have found a way to generate insulin-producing beta cells without creating as many irrelevant cells.
 Their approach focuses on the cell’s cytoskeleton, which is its inner framework.
 Through this process, they were able to produce vast amounts of beta cells that are able to normalize blood glucose levels.